 - Personalization—Taking a data-driven approach to your digital marketing is crucial to forming personal connections with customers.
 You need to know where they’re online and how they interact with your brand at each critical touchpoint.

 - A Strong Value Proposition—What makes your product different from your competition?
 If you don’t know the answer, neither will your customers.

 - Pricing—One thing you do need to be careful about when selling direct-to-consumer is pricing your products too low.
 While you want to offer unbeatable value to your customers, you also don’t want to send the wrong message to them.
 Price carefully to avoid making your brand appear too cheap.

 Traditional retail doesn’t work for everyone.
 In fact, we’d argue that the retail landscape has shifted to a point where most startups will benefit far more by going the direct-to-consumer route.

-DTC may not be as “sexy” as retail, but it can provide your business with a powerful way to scale your business.
+DTC may not be as “sexy” as retail, but it can give your business a powerful way to scale.
 Before you get into bed with big-box retailers, it’s worth taking a step back and asking yourself where traditional retail is headed.